ooni/netx/DESIGN.md

 case of `net.Dialer`, we will provide compatible functions, such as `Dial`, `DialContext`, and `DialTLS`.

-This choice allows to use, say, our `net.Dialer` replacement with other libraries.
+This make it possible to use our `net.Dialer` replacement with other libraries.
 Both `http.Transport` and `gorilla/websocket`'s `websocket.Dialer` have functions like `Dial` and `DialContext` that can be